Mindfulness-Based Cognitive Therapy

 Stuart Jones, MD

-Dr. Stuart Jones is a Psychiatrist with the University of Wisconsin Department of Psychiatry.
-Stuart received his medical degree from Rosalind Franklin University of Medicine and Science and completed his residency at the UW Department of Psychiatry Residency Program.
-Dr. Jones is interested in mindfulness and meditation practice as it relates to psychotherapy and the promotion of psychological health and well-being.
+Dr. Stuart Jones is a psychiatrist with the University of Wisconsin Department of Psychiatry.
+Stuart received his medical degree from the Chicago Medical School at Rosalind Franklin University of Medicine and Science in 2011 and completed his residency training here at the University of Wisconsin.
+Involved with leading mindfulness meditation groups for patients with depression and anxiety at WISPIC since 2015, Stuart is interested in meditation practice as it relates to psychiatric care, psychotherapy and the promotion of psychological health and well-being.

 Dr. Jack Nitschke is a clinical psychologist, neuroscientist, and associate professor in the Department of Psychiatry.
 His NIH-funded research used brain imaging to answer questions about anxiety, depression, and emotion.
-His clinical work using psychotherapy spans 25 years and brings the advances in our understanding of the brain and neuroplasticity directly into his psychotherapy utilizing various evidence-based treatments with adolescent and adult patients suffering from a broad range of mental disorders.
-In addition, Dr. Nitschke has been an instructor of traditional martial arts in Tae Kwon Do for 27 years and a meditation practitioner for 26 years.
+His clinical work using psychotherapy spans 25+ years and brings the advances in our understanding of the brain and neuroplasticity directly into his psychotherapy utilizing various evidence-based treatments with adolescent and adult patients suffering from a broad range of mental disorders.
+In addition, Jack has been an instructor of traditional martial arts in Tae Kwon Do and meditation practitioner since the early 1990’s.

-All groups will be held at Wisconsin Psychiatric Institute and Clinics at 6001 Research Park Blvd, Madison.
-We will meet in the “Commons Room”.
-Please check in 10-15 minutes ahead of time at the front desk.
+Group will run for eight (8) week sessions and will typically start in February, June and October.
+All groups will be held at Wisconsin Psychiatric Institute and Clinics (WisPIC) at 6001 Research Park Blvd, Madison.
+We will meet in Room 1616.

-Participants will be expected to commit to 8 of 10 classes for the depression group and 10 of 12 classes for the anxiety group.
-Participants will be asked to do homework 6 of 7 days per week with a goal of 45-60 min per day.
-Home work consists of mindfulness exercises which are guided with either CD’s or MP3 files.
+Participants will be expected to commit to at least 6 of 8 classes.
+Participants will be asked to do homework daily with a goal of 30-60 min per day.
+Homework consists of mindfulness exercises, which are guided with audio files available on the class website, or CD hard copies on request.

 Who Might Benefit:

-Research shows patients who have had three or more major depressive episodes who are in remission will benefit.
+Research shows patients who have had three or more major depressive episodes who are in remission will likely benefit most from this group.
 There is some preliminary research to suggest it to be helpful for patients with depression with partial responses to treatment and treatment resistant depression.
-In my clinical experience I have found it to be helpful chronic stress induced depression, dysthymia, and people who suffer with low self-esteem or high self criticism.
-It has been shown to be helpful for people with fibromyalgia and depression.
+In our clinical experience, we have found it to be helpful for chronic stress induced depression, dysthymia, and people who suffer with low self-esteem and/or high self-criticism.
 People with active depression can benefit if there is not a continuous state of depression that impairs the ability to have modest levels of concentration, function and periodic breaks from the negative mind states.

-Those who have active severe symptoms of depression such as impaired thinking, constant negative rumination, psychotic thoughts or hallucinations, high risk of self harm or such severe motivational problems that they will be unable to do homework assignments.
-People with a history of severe post traumatic stress disorder who have flooding, dissociation or psychosis when they are exposed to relaxation or lack of structure for short periods of time.
+Those who have active severe symptoms of depression such as impaired thinking, constant negative rumination, psychotic thoughts or hallucinations, high risk of self-harm or such severe motivational problems that they will be unable to do homework assignments.
+People with a history of severe post-traumatic stress disorder who have flooding, dissociation or psychosis when they are exposed to relaxation or lack of structure for short periods of time.
 These people may benefit from mindfulness under the careful instruction of their therapist but are likely inappropriate for this group.
 Severe agoraphobia where the person is likely to miss more than two classes.
+Patients with active substance use disorders would be better served to address their substance use problem prior to considering group consideration.
+Additionally, patients with substantially impairing personality disorders, especially poorly compensated borderline personality disorder, are more appropriate for evidence-based treatment modalities like Dialectical Behavioral Therapy (DBT) especially if they have never participated in DBT treatment.

-Each person will have an individual interview to review their diagnosis, suitability, and timing in their life.
-We are asking people for a major life commitment for 10-12 weeks.
-This class is about the possibility of change in the context of acceptance.
-This will only happen with regular effort and practice.
-We are willing to modify the homework assignments on an individual basis.
-We will need to discuss whether this level of commitment makes sense at this time in their lives.
-If the patient needs medication management or safety management they must have another mental health provider other than the group leader to manage their medications and any acute safety issues.
+Each person will have an individual interview to review their diagnosis, suitability, and appropriateness of timing for group participation.
+We are asking people for a substantial personal commitment for eight weeks.
+This class supports the possibility of growth and change in the context of acceptance and non-doing.
+This will only happen with regular effort and practice, the majority of which will take place outside the group setting.
+However, we will gladly help participants adapt the practices to fit into the real conditions of their lives.
+If the participant needs medication management or safety management, they must have another mental health provider other than group facilitators to manage their medications and any acute safety issues.
 Participants are asked not to come to class intoxicated and would be asked to leave if under the influence of nonprescription drugs or alcohol.

 What to wear:

-Please wear loose fitting or clothes appropriate for sitting cross legged, lying on the floor and doing gentle mindful yoga.
-If you have your own yoga mat or meditation cushions which you prefer, you may bring them to use.
-We will have these available for participants as well.
+Please wear clothing appropriate for sitting cross-legged, lying on the floor and doing gentle mindful yoga.
+If you have your own yoga mat or meditation cushions that you prefer you may bring them to use.
+We will have these available for participants (when online classes resume).